 - Drysuit (optional) Depending on the temperature, these are optional.
 I usually wear a dry suit over my thermal clothes to keep dry at all times in the winter.
 Coldwater can cause shock, and even great swimmers will find it difficult to avoid hypothermia if they fall in.
 I talk more about drysuits below.

-- PFD or Life Jacket is a must-have to keep your head above the water if you were to fall into the water.
+- A PFD or Life Jacket is a must-have to keep your head above the water if you fall into the water.
 I recommend the NRD Chinook.